 To our Safe Place for Youth community,

-Like you, we are navigating the changing circumstances related to the COVID-19 pandemic and at Safe Place for Youth (SPY), we are working hard to support safely our youth members, staff, and the community.
+Like you, we are navigating the changing circumstances related to the COVID-19 pandemic, and at Safe Place for Youth (SPY), we are working hard to safely support our youth members, staff, and the community.

 At this time, SPY’s residential programs will continue to operate, and we will provide basic survival needs to street-based youth.
-We will be suspending all volunteer activity, tours and nonessential visits to SPY at this time.
+We will be suspending all volunteer activity, tours, and nonessential visits to SPY at this time.

-How you Can Help SPY:
+How You Can Help SPY: